hendrikb/know_your_tools/unix.md

   * "word count" - but generally counts file size, words, lines, ...
   * great way to verify filtering results
-    * e.g. "After UNIQing email addresses there should be fewer lines in the output file than in the input file..."
+    * e.g. "After uniq'ing email addresses there should be **fewer** lines in the output file than in the input file..."

 ---
 # AWK

-  * but AWK is GREAT for data/text file processing
+  * AWK is GREAT for data/text file processing, e.g. CSV
-  * is a scripting language that applies logic to each line of a data file
+    * scripting language that applies logic to **each line** of a data file
+    * pre- and postprocessing is possible
-  * AWK is a VERY SIMPLE language, the only THING is the kinda unusual way of processing input!
+  * AWK has a very simple syntax, the only THING is the kinda unusual way of processing input!
+  * Bonus: AWK is VERY FAST!

 ---
 ## Real World AWK example: